narlewinsky/testcafe-atom/README.md

 # testcafe-runner
- A debugger package for Atom, allows to run TestCafe tests from context menu or built-in commands
+ A debugger package for Atom allows running TestCafe tests from the context menu or built-in commands